moonzybinninwl/binnincore/README.md

 binnincore started as a personal project while I was learning C++ and reverse engineering Roblox internals.
 The codebase is heavily adapted ("skidded") from various sources, so it’s not optimized or fully secure and like has a shit ton of vulns.
 Despite this, it offers solid partial unc coverage and a foundation for further development or educational purposes.
+It needs a lot of fixing though, so make sure you can fix it or it kabooms itself!!!!!!!!!

 ### Key Characteristics:
 - ~80% UNC support — i honestly can't remember what the unc was lmao so this is an estiamte